 - The different varieties of black tea

-China is the country that most often comes to mind when we think of tea.
-Yet when it comes to black tea specifically, other regions of the world are well worth exploring.
+China is the country that first comes to mind when we think of tea.
+Yet when it comes to black tea specifically, other regions of the world are equally worth exploring.

 Chinese black teas